353words/looping/README.md

 `./bank_map_err.go:19:4: cannot assign to struct field bank[k].Balance in map`.

-If you try to use a pointer (as in `(&bank[k]).Balance += 1_000`), this will fail as well with `invalid operation: cannot take address of bank[k]`.
+If you try to use a pointer (as in `(&bank[k]).Balance += 1_000`), it will fail as well with `invalid operation: cannot take address of bank[k]`.

 The solution you can use is the read/modify/write solution from listing 15.